 Although we still encourage you to use caution and keep others healthy, we hope that you’ll be able to enjoy yourselves, whether you feel comfortable heading out to enjoy the last vestiges of patio dining during decent weather or whether you’re going to make yourself a plate of tri-tip nachos in the oven.
 You can thank me later on the tri-tip recommendation.

 So if you do feel comfortable heading out, what can you do here in the Phoenix area to partake in the festivities?
-Well the options aren’t as diverse and voluminous as in years past, but many restaurants are offering specials for this festive day.
+Well, the options aren’t as diverse and voluminous as in years past, but many restaurants are offering specials for this festive day.

-Thankfully, we here at the Law Offices of Mark DuBiel have almost 30 years’ experience in this field, including taking cases to the Arizona Supreme Court, teaching trial advocacy to law students and other lawyers, and educating lawyers and the public, alike, on the various aspects of scientific issues when it comes to DUIs.
+Thankfully, we here at the Law Offices of Mark DuBiel have almost 30 years of experience in this field.
+This includes taking cases to the Arizona Supreme Court, teaching trial advocacy to law students and other lawyers, and educating lawyers and the public, alike, on the various aspects of scientific issues when it comes to DUIs.

 With that in mind, felíz Cinco de Mayo and have a fun and responsible fiesta!